mattermost/docs/source/about/licensing-and-subscription.rst

 License keys for unlocking the advanced features in Mattermost Enterprise Edition can only be applied to a single deployment.
 A deployment consists of either a single Mattermost application server or multiple linked Mattermost application servers in a High Availability configuration with access to a single database.

-Customers who purchase the Premier Support add-on to E20 are licensed to run with a single deployment of Mattermost license key in production and up to 4 non-production deployments of Mattermost (for example: development, staging, user acceptance testing, etc.).
+Customers who purchase the Premier Support add-on to E20 are licensed to run with a single deployment of Mattermost license key in production and up to four non-production deployments of Mattermost (for example: development, staging, user acceptance testing, etc.).

 Is my license available immediately?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^